Publications

 AAAI 2007.

 Given a randomized heuristic for some difficult problem, one can often significantly reduce the expected running time by periodically restarting the heuristic with a fresh random seed.
+We investigate the problem of selecting the best possible restart schedule for a set of instances, and then adapt the algorithms obtained to the online setting.

 -

-Combining Multiple Constraint Solvers: Results on the CPAI '06 Competition Data
+Combining Multiple Constraint Solvers: Results on the CPAI '06 Competition Data.

 With Matthew Streeter and Stephen F. Smith.